maximilianmbeck/ml-starter/README.md

 # ML Project Template

 This is a general-purpose template for machine learning projects in PyTorch.
-It includes a simple MNIST example which can be deleted.
+It includes a simple CIFAR example which can be deleted.

 ## Getting Started